donmccaughey/librnd/README.md

 pseudorandom numbers and is automatically seeded from `/dev/urandom`.

-The `rnd_next_uniform_value()` function produces a pseudorandom number uniformly from zero (inclusive) to the given upper bound (exclusive).
+The `rnd_next_uniform_value()` function produces a pseudorandom number uniformly from zero (inclusive) to the given exclusive upper bound.
 [Modulo bias][1] is accounted for.

 The `global_rnd` variable points to a predefined instance of `struct rnd` that